Steps Toward Graduation

 Required for all travel and reimbursement

-Request for Travel Authorization (RTA) submitted at least two weeks before travel, http://apps.cs.utexas.edu/travel_request/.
-Please contact the CS accounting office, accounting [at] cs [dot] utexas [dot] edu, if you have any questions regarding this electronic form.
+Request for Travel Authorization (RTA) must be submitted at least two weeks before travel.
+Please contact the CS accounting office, email@example.com, if you have any questions regarding this electronic form.

 Original, itemized, travel receipts showing proof of payment.
 These are needed to receive reimbursement.
-If you have any questions on what is required please contact the CS accounting office, accounting [at] cs [dot] utexas [dot] edu.
+If you have any questions on what is required please contact the CS accounting office, firstname.lastname@example.org.

 Graduate Student Travel Support

-If you wish to apply for CS department travel funding please submit an Application for Graduate Student Travel Support.
-On the web site the form is named travel support and can be found here http://www.cs.utexas.edu/graduate-program/forms.
-Follow the CS department deadlines advertised in the graduate student newsletter for submitting the Application for Graduate Student Travel Support.
+If you wish to apply for CS department travel funding please submit an Application for Graduate Student Travel Support, found in the Forms Bank.
+Follow the department deadlines announced by the CS graduate office for submitting the Application for Graduate Student Travel Support.
 Applications are usually due late September, late February, and late May.

 Please do not request travel support from the department if you are already receiving travel support from your research area.
 If the support you expect to receive is directly from your research supervisor or another source, like the conference, you may submit a travel support request.
 Please indicate on the request if you are receiving other funding and the amount of that funding.